 - Cockroaches.
 Baby cockroaches are often confused with bed bugs due to their coloring, which can range from reddish-brown to dark brown to black.
 They do not have wings yet, which adds to the confusion.
 However, they do not bite humans, unlike bed bugs.

 - Spider beetles.
 These bugs can also be reddish-brown in color.
 However, they can easily be identified by their long, thin legs.
 They can be found near wooden structures and do not bite.

 WHAT BED BUG BITES LOOK LIKE

-Identifying bed bug bites can be tricky if you don’t know what to look for.
-Bed bug bites look like flat, red welts and usually form in straight or zig-zag lines or in clusters.
+You know what bed bugs look like, but what do their bites look like?
+They are red bites that are usually found on the shoulders or arms.
+They usually form in straight or zig-zag lines or in clusters.
+They can be swollen and feel itchy.
 Scratching these bites can cause them to bleed or become irritated, but fortunately they do not spread diseases.
 Being able to distinguish what bed bug bites look like compared to other bites will help you resolve the problem more quickly.

 HOW DO YOU DETECT BED BUGS?

 Anyone can get bed bugs—even the cleanest homes!
 That’s because bed bugs thrive on blood, not dirt.
 How do you get bed bugs?
 Bed bugs act as hitchhikers.
 They can come into your home from other homes and hotels by hitching a ride on luggage, bedding, clothing, and furniture.